Want physical activities for 3 year olds to get your child moving? Whether indoors or out, discover 10 simple activities perfect for kids!

 If your child doesn’t have other siblings to play with (or they’re too young to play with), find a play date with another child her age.
 Sometimes all kids need is another person their age to play with, whether that’s running around the house or going down the slide at the playground.

 As simple as these ideas may be, sometimes we forget we have all these options for physical activities at our fingertips.
-Having a list can be all the inspiration you need to get your toddler active, even if the weather is bad outside or you’re not able to move much yourself.
+Having a list can be all the inspiration you need to get your child active, even if the weather is bad outside or you’re not able to move much yourself.

 Because as much as I love how often my son read books and tinkered with gadgets, he also needed to be active.
 And that’s when a good game of bubbles or balloons—the simplest of items—can come in handy.